Nikhils-G/Automated-Tooth-Detection-and-FDI-Numbering-Using-Deep-Learning/README.md

    ```

 ---

-## 🔮 Future Work

-* Implement post-processing for **automatic FDI numbering**.
-* Improve accuracy with a larger annotated dataset.
-* Build a GUI or web app for dentists to upload and analyze X-rays.
-* Explore integration with clinical workflows for real-time dental diagnostics.

----

 ## 📌 Conclusion
 In this project, I focused on developing an automated system for tooth detection and numbering using deep learning.
 I trained a YOLO model on dental images and evaluated its performance.
 The results showed a precision of 0.8579, recall of 0.8886, mAP@50 of 0.7861, and mAP@50-95 of 0.6329.
 These scores indicate that the model is performing well in detecting most of the teeth accurately.